doccstat/cs6300team/GroupProject/Design-Team/design-discussion.md

 ### Design 2

 As Design 2 became the template of our team design, it shares more similarities than differences.
 The final team design included detailed parameters to the existing methods of Design 2's classes.
-For example, `CreateUser()` became CreatePlayer(firstName: String, lastName: String, username: String, category: int).
+For example, `CreateUser()` became `CreatePlayer(firstName: String, lastName: String, username: String, category: int)`.
 The Cryptogram class in the team design included additional methods necessary to implement the items in Requirement 8.
+UI-specific methods: `Login()`, `Logout()`, `ReturnToMenu()`, etc and initialization are removed from the original design.
+Redundant attributes were removed between `Cryptogram`, `CryptogramAttempt`, and `Player` because it was seen that they already contained links to them.
+This included attributes such as the `CryptogramName`, `Username`, and `Difficulty`. `EncryptPhrase()` was removed since it would be contained within `GenerateAttemptForUser()`.
+The `EditCryptogram()` method was removed since it would be duplicated by the `SaveCryptogram()` function.

 ### Design 3